The Honorable Margot Botsford

 Arlan F. Fuller, Jr., M.D.

-Dr. Arlan Fuller, a gynecologic cancer specialist, is currently vice president for oncology services at Winchester Hospital Center for Cancer Care.
+Dr. Arlan Fuller is a retired gynecologic cancer specialist.
+He was chief of gynecologic oncology at Massachusetts General Hospital for more than 20 years before transitioning to Winchester Hospital Center for Cancer Care, where he served as vice president for oncology services.
 He earned his bachelor's degree from Bowdoin College and his medical degree with honors from Harvard Medical School.
-Prior to 2007, he was chief of gynecologic oncology at Massachusetts General Hospital and associate professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School.
+He was also an associate professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School.

 Fuller's professional focuses have been the development of surgical techniques in the management of ovarian cancer and the use of robotic surgery in the treatment of cervical and endometrial carcinomas.
 He has authored more than 100 academic papers and book chapters in the field of gynecologic oncology.
 Beyond academic medicine, Fuller has taught surgery and demonstrated surgical techniques in operating rooms in the south of Italy and in Latin America.
 Within the sphere of global health, he is particularly interested in the screening and early diagnosis of cervical carcinoma, the most common cause of death for women in the developing world.